 - Law No. 10(III)/2018 ratifies the Convention on the suppression of unlawful acts relating to international civil aviation.

 ii Internal and other non-convention carriage

 Article 285 of the Civil Aviation Law stipulates that the scope of application in the Republic of the provisions of the Conventions of Chicago 1944, Tokyo 1963, Hague 1970 and Montreal 1973 are extended so that they apply not only to international flights but also to domestic flights.
-Further, Article 231(2) of the said Law underlines that the provisions of the Montreal Convention 1999 also cover the internal air carriage.
+Further, Article 231(2) of the Law underlines that the provisions of the Montreal Convention 1999 also cover internal air carriage.

 iii General aviation regulation

 The Civil Aviation Law regulates all relevant matters, including aircraft registration, airworthiness, maintenance and other safety rules, training of aircraft crew, the responsibilities and liabilities of the captain, airports' operation and fees, ground handling, landing and takeoff rules, air carriers, environmental protection, civil liability of air carriers and the protection of civil aviation.
 Each section is also governed and supplemented by the corresponding regulatory administrative acts (RAA) as well as the relevant EU and international instruments.

 The term aircraft under the ambit of the Civil Aviation Law implies any device capable of flying at least 30 metres above the ground and includes balloons, airships, gliders, kites, landplanes, seaplanes, amphibian aeroplanes, propeller-driven aeroplanes, jet-powered aeroplanes, helicopters and gyroplanes.6 The provisions relating to liability apply to all aircraft under the Civil Aviation Law's meaning.